Kabuswe/Cloud-Web-Scraping/README.md

     ...
   ```

   Let's break down the above code.
 So we're using the **unirest** package to make an HTTP request and the response is stored in a variable named response.
-The HTTP request URL is made up of five parts.
+The HTTP request URL is made up of **five parts**.

   The first being the `https://phantomjscloud.p.rapidapi.com/single/browser/v1/...` which directs our request to **cloud phantomjs** through **Rapid API**.

   The second part `...your_cloud_phantomjs_api_key_here/...` is for the cloud phantomjs API, which allows the request to be processed by the cloud phantomjs platform.

   The third part is the `...requestType=text...`, this specifies the type we're requesting to be returned.
 If we were making a request to a webpage that returns JSON data, we'd set the the requestType to JSON.

   The fourth part is `...targetUrl="+"https://...`, this section allows us to indicate the URL for the webpage we want to scrape.

   The fifth and last being `...headers={"X-RapidAPI-Key": "your_rapid_api_key_here"}...`, this section allows us to add extra information to the HTTP request URL.
 In this case we're specifying the Rapid API key as extra information for the request.